aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 Yeah.
 [Andy Clarke](http://twitter.com/malarkey) also came up with one of the best reasons why Photoshop is no longer the best friend of the designer.
 Create a new document and it will ask you for its dimensions.
 Damn.

 In a great short article -with a title pretty much straight to the point-, **Kill Photoshop**, [Josh Long](http://twitter.com/joshlong) provides a very intelligent number of reasons why Photoshop should be murdered:

+1. It’s Double the Work
+2. Clients Can’t Use It
+3. You Can’t Make Changes Live
+4. CSS is Ready
+5. Photoshop is Expensive
+6. Photoshop is Static
+7. Photoshop Has No Prototype Value
+8. You Start with Content, Not Style